How to Increase Cost-effectiveness

 A salon and spa, for example, might have an ideal client for hairstyling and manicure-pedicure work.
 This would differ from the ideal client for massage and bodywork.
-There would be notable differences between young men for hairstyling and retired women for reflexology.
-Each ideal client profile would be a distinct bullseye for the company’s targeted marketing.
+Expect notable differences between young men for hairstyling (as a group) and retired women for massage and bodywork (as a group).
+Consider each ideal-client profile a distinct bullseye for targeted marketing.

 focus: how they find you irreplaceable

-For each ideal client profile, there is a view of the customer experience: why they consider your company the go-to source for a specific form of satisfaction.
-As this becomes clear, remember this axiom of statistical reliability:
+For each ideal-client profile, a shared view of the customer experience can be found: why they consider your company the go-to source for a specific form of satisfaction.
+To discover this clearly, remember this axiom of statistical reliability:

 the right promise to the right people in the right way